biojava/biojava-tutorial/structure/alignment.md

 while keeping the overall RMSD of the superposition low.

-CE is a rigid-body alignment algorithm, which means that the structures being compared are kept fixed during superpositon.
+CE is a rigid-body alignment algorithm, which means that the structures being compared are kept fixed during superposition.
 In some cases it may be desirable to break large proteins up into domains prior to aligning them (by manually inputing a subrange, using the [SCOP or CATH databases](externaldb.md), or by decomposing the protein automatically using the [Protein Domain